-As an INTEGRATE student you will receive an annual gross salary of €32,508 (before taxes and contributions are deducted).
-Additionally, fees of €5,500/year, and their accommodation is arranged and paid for in the first three months.
-Funding available per student will cover a high-end laptop computer as well as travel (€7,500), participation in workshops (€1,500), a placement (€4,500) and publication costs (€6,300) allowing your research findings to be published in open access journals, thus increasing their impact.
+As an INTEGRATE student you will receive an annual total salary of €32,508 (before taxes and contributions are deducted).
+Additionally, fees of €5,500/year, a high-end laptop computer and accommodation while on the first semester residential training programme are provided.
+Funding is also available to cover travel expenses (€7,500), participation in workshops (€1,500), a placement (€4,500) and publication costs (€6,300) allowing your research findings to be published in open access journals.

 For details of the application, eligibility and evaluation criteria, please see INTEGRATE guide for applicants 2020-21.

-Recruitment for the 2020 cohort of INTEGRATE students is now CLOSED.
+Recruitment for the 2021 cohort of INTEGRATE students is now OPEN.

-Applications received will be reviewed in May.
-The shortlisted applicants will be informed in early June and interviews will take place from Feb -April.
+Applications received will be reviewed in Jan.
+The shortlisted applicants will be informed in Feb and interviews will take place from Feb -April.
 Successful applicants will start on the programme in Sept 2021.

 To be eligible, you must meet the eligibility criteria for MSCA early stage researchers and the specific eligibility criteria for the INTEGRATE programme: